araiguma97/docana/README.md

 1. Copy the corpus directory and the corpus list file to the directory containing an executable file.

-1. Run, and then a dictionary file (dict.csv) is generated in the directory containing an executable file.
+1. Run, and then a dictionary file (dict.csv) is generated.